SelinaSong0412/clusterQ/README.md

 A clustered Q-learning algorithm with M-out-of-N cluster bootstrap for making inference on tailoring variables for optimal dynamic treatment regimes (DTR) from clustered sequential multiple assignment randomized trials (clustered SMART).
-This tool is developed based on paper by Speth, et al. (2024).
+This tool is developed based on work by Speth, et al. (2024).

 ## Installation